New Feature Request

 - The NFR is not clear, bad documentation, unclear explanation, etc.

 - The NFR does not follow the current guidelines/philosophy of the framework

 - The NFR affects/breaks applications developed in current/older versions of the framework

 - The original poster does not provide feedback/input when requested

 - It can only be used in the development/testing stages

 - Submitted/proposed classes/components don’t follow the Single Responsibility Principle

-To send a NFR you don't need to provide Zephir or C code or develop the feature.
-New Feture requests explain the goal of the intended implementation and open discussion on how best to implement it.
+To send a NFR you do not need to provide Zephir or C code or develop the feature.
+New Feature requests explain the goal of the intended implementation and start a discussion on how best to implement it.

 All NFRs should be posted as a new issue on GitHub.
 Please make sure to use the prefix